ztuowen/llguidance/README.md

 ## Technical details

 Given a context-free grammar, a tokenizer, and a prefix of tokens, llguidance computes a token mask - a set of tokens from the tokenizer - that, when added to the current token prefix, can lead to a valid string in the language defined by the grammar.
-Mask computation takes approximately 1ms of single-core CPU time for a tokenizer with 100k tokens.
+Mask computation takes approximately 100us of single-core CPU time for a tokenizer with 128k tokens.
 While this timing depends on the exact grammar, it holds, for example, for grammars derived from JSON schemas.
 There is no significant startup cost.

 The library implements a context-free grammar parser using Earley’s algorithm on top of a lexer based on [derivatives of regular expressions](https://github.com/microsoft/derivre).
-Mask computation is achieved by traversing the prefix tree (trie) of all possible tokens, leveraging [highly optimized](./docs/toktrie.md) code.
+Mask computation is achieved by traversing the prefix tree (trie) of all possible tokens, leveraging [highly optimized](./docs/optimizations.md) code.

 ### Comparison

 [LM-format-enforcer](https://github.com/noamgat/lm-format-enforcer) and [llama.cpp grammars](https://github.com/ggerganov/llama.cpp/blob/master/grammars/README.md) are similar to llguidance in that they dynamically build token masks for every step of the decoding process.
 Both are significantly slower - the former due to clean Python code and the latter due to the lack of a lexer and use of a backtracking parser, which, while elegant, is inefficient.

 [Outlines](https://github.com/dottxt-ai/outlines) builds an automaton from constraints and then pre-computes token masks for all automaton states, making sampling fast but inherently limiting constraint complexity and introducing significant startup cost and memory overhead.
 Llguidance computes token masks on the fly and has essentially no startup cost.
-The lexer’s automata are built lazily and are typically much smaller, as the context-free grammar imposes the top-level structure.
+The lexer’s automata in llguidance are built lazily and are typically much smaller, as the context-free grammar imposes the top-level structure.

 Recently released [XGrammar](https://github.com/mlc-ai/xgrammar) follows an approach similar to llama.cpp (explicit stack-based, character-level parser) with additional pre-computation of certain token masks, similar to Outlines.
+The pre-computation often runs into seconds, and sometimes minutes.
+If the pre-computation works well for a given input, the masks are computed quickly (under 50us in half of masks we tested), however if it doesn't fit the particular input, the mask computation times can run into seconds.

+In llguidance, the full mask computation for a typical JSON schema takes about 1.5ms (for 128k tokenizer).
+However, very often the ["slicer" optimization](./docs/optimizations.md) applies, and thus the avarage mask computation in a large JSON benchmark suite (2M tokens, 10k schemas) is well under 100us, with 1% of masks taking longer than 1ms, and 0.001% taking longer than 10ms (but still shorter than 30ms).
+The optimization doesn't involve any significant pre-computation.

-In llguidance, online mask computation takes approximately 1ms of CPU time per sequence in a batch.
-Thus, with 16 cores and a 10ms forward pass, the library can handle batch sizes up to 160 without slowing down the model.
+Thus, with 16 cores and a 10ms forward pass, llguidance can handle batch sizes up to 1600 without slowing down the model.
 (Note that a 10ms forward pass for small batch sizes typically increases to 20ms+ for batch sizes of 100-200.)

 ## Building